Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Potentiometer & LED.rst

 Code
 ================================================================

-C Code 8.1.1 Softlight
+C Code Softlight
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>` .
+If you did not configure I2C, please refer to :ref:`Chapter 7 <ADC>` .
 If you did, please move on.

 First, observe the project result, and then learn about the code in detail.

 .. hint::

     :red:`If you have any concerns, please contact us via:` support@freenove.com

 1. Use ``cd`` command to enter 08.1.1_Softlight directory of C code.